ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](level_rounding_pf.gif)](level_rounding_pf.gif)
 [![\[IM Output\]](level_rounding.png)](level_rounding.png)

-Notice the sever rounding (quantum effects) that is now visible, forming steps in the gradients profile.
+Notice the severe rounding (quantum effects) that is now visible, forming steps in the gradient profile.
 As only 16 gray-level values were used, you effectively converted the image to a color depth of only 4 bits!

 Note that this type of Quantum Rounding problem becomes very common in an IM Q8 version, just by doing multiple image processing tasks, beyond just basic resize, and cropping of images.
 Something that the more normal IM Q16 solves with its extra memory usage.

 Quantum Rounding only becomes a problem for IM Q16 when you use really heavy image processing such as, [Fast Fourier Transforms (FFT)](../fourier/) or merging of images containing different exposure times (light intensity) to generate High Dynamic Range Images.
 This is after all why HDRI was added to ImageMagick in the first place.

 ##### Burning and Clipping.